Backwards Design in the Classroom: Planning with the End in Mind

 The final step in backwards design planning is the how we are going to teach?
 What activities and resources are best suited to accomplish the learning goals set in step one?
 Having a clear goal helps to focus your planning and guide purposeful action toward the intended results.
 Every task we ask students to complete needs to have a purpose tied to it.
 Too often we have students completing activities because “they look fun and engaging”, or “they were on Pinterest and are super cute”, or “I did it last year”.
 These are not how we should be choosing our instructional activities.
 Instead we should be looking at what knowledge and skills our students need in order to perform effectively on the assessments we created in step 2, and meet the learning objectives we wrote in step 1.
 As long as we keep that end result in mind, we can make a solid plan on how to get our students there.

-BACKWARDS DESIGN PLANNING SHEET - This planning sheet allows teachers to build a plan using backwards design.
+This planning tool allows teachers to build a plan using backwards design.
 The sheet is split into the three steps and underneath has the questions they need to be asking themselves when filling out the sheet.